Are you a leasehold property owner?

 Make sure you pick a surveyor who specialises in leasehold extensions.

 Your Lease Extension One-Stop Shop

-Our team regularly work closely with specialist surveyors throughout the country – we can help you pick the right one and instruct them on your behalf to prepare a valuation of the premium you’re going to need to pay for the lease extension on your flat – just give us a ring.
+Our team regularly work closely with specialist surveyors throughout the country – we can help you pick the right one and instruct them on your behalf to prepare a valuation of the premium you’re going to need to pay to extend the lease on your flat – just give us a ring on FREEPHONE 0800 1404544.